Patchier/No-Not-Vegas/README.md

 4. From there, just click the "play" button and let it do the rest.
 If you do not have Nexus Premium, you will have to follow along to the manual download prompts.

-5. Once the list has finished installing, open the folder you installed it to, and double-click on ModOrganizer.exe
+5. Once the list has finished installing, open the folder you installed it to, and proceed to the "Game Folder Files" folder.

+6. Copy the items inside of the Game Folder Files folder to your Fallout: New Vegas installation location.
+(NOTE: NOT THE FOLDER ITSELF, JUST WHAT'S IN IT.)

+7. Once the files are copied over, run the FalloutNVpatch.exe.
+This will patch your New Vegas exe to be Large Address Aware, letting you enjoy the list with a severely decreased risk of crashing.

+8. IMPORTANT: IF YOU'RE USING GOG, DELETE THE FNV-Lang.esp PLUGIN.

 ## Starting the game